Frida Kahlo & Diego Rivera –

 Both artists seemed the archetypal embodiments of their astrological Sun signs.
 Frida, the highly sensitive Cancer whose paintings, like the Moon ruled tides themselves, expressed the ebb and flow of the vast waters of her inner most emotions.
 Diego, the larger than life Sagittarian, whose artwork was a big pictured reflection of the two areas of Life which lay beneath the domain of the House his sign rules naturally over, namely Politics & Foreign Culture.

-Intriguingly, both artistic greats were born as well as died within the range of dates of their own respective birth sign.
+Intriguingly, both artistic greats were born as well as died within the range of dates assigned to each of their respective birth signs.

-Even Kahlo’s and Rivera’s character flaws and shortcomings mirrored the unevolved aspects of each of their respective signs.
+Even Kahlo’s and Rivera’s character flaws and shortcomings mirrored the unevolved aspects of each of their respective signs along with their strongest personality traits.
 At the age of 18, both Frida’s body and psyche were permanently altered when a trolley collided head on into the bus she was riding on her way home from school, causing massive injuries all over her body, including severe damage to the body part assigned to Cancer.
 Kahlo’s uterus was pierced with a metal rod and her pelvis was crushed, rendering her unable to bear children and a volatility of mood that would make anyone run for dear life whenever triggered.

 Rivera’s huge physicality was matched only by his fiery lust for variation.
 His extra-marital cheating was so excessively constant (his list of adulterous conquests included Frida’s younger sister, Cristina), that upon being re-married to Kahlo, the Sagittarian muralist unabashedly presented before his twice betrothed wife a medical certificate which stated that he was “medically incapable of fidelity”.